Nemuritor01/Unraid-Templates/README.md

 ### Custom Docker Network

 The deployment uses a custom Docker network for container communication.
+The pre_install script can create the custom network.

 #### Network Configuration